nainmeghali09/Illustrations/README.md

 # Illustrations
-Explored making illustrations in Figma
+Check out the illustrations, 100% made in Figma.